erjosito/azure-firewall-rules-scripts/README.md

-# Convert test to Azure code
+# Converting text-based configs to Azure code

 The purpose of this repo is providing an example that illustrates a possibility to convert configuration files from disparate sources to code that can be imported into Azure.